 The lumbar spine is the biggest and strongest part of the spinal column.
 It runs from the mid to lower back.
-It is made up of 5 vertebrae.
-These are bones that surround the spinal cord.
+It is made up of five vertebrae.
+Vertebrae are the bones that surround the spinal cord.
 There are disks between each vertebra.

 X-rays are tests that look at the bones in your spine.